mikecrowe/clang-tidy-fmt/README.md

   we parse the format string in order to cope with the <inttypes.h> PRI macros.

-* It tries to support field widths, positional arguments and alternative forms.
-It doesn't support padding or precision, among other things, yet.
+* It tries to support field widths, precision, positional arguments and alternative forms.
+It doesn't support padding and leading + among other things yet, but these can be added.
-  They can be added once I'm confident that this is the right approach.

-* It makes no attempt to translate printf-style format specifiers to their {fmt} equivalents.
-For example, `%d`, `%f` and `%g` all currently end up being `{}`.

 * It is assumed that the `fmt/format.h` header has already been included.
   No attempt is made to include it.